Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 - _**outputs**_: The output data nodes referring to the result(s) data of the *function* to be executed.
-- _**skippable**_: Boolean attribute indicating if the task execution can be skipped if all output data nodes are up-to-date (see the *validity_period* attribute in the [Data node management page](../entities/data-node-mgt.md) for more details).
+- _**skippable**_: Boolean attribute indicating if the task execution can be skipped if all output data nodes are up-to-date (see the *validity_period* attribute in the [Data node configs page](../config/data-node-config.md) for more details).
 The default value of *skippable* is False.

 Here is a simple example: